 The TOE is designed to control access to system services by hosted applications, including protection of the Trust Anchor Database.
-Additionally, the TOE is designed to protect user and other sensitive data using encryption so that even if a device is physically lost, the data remains protected.
+Additionally, the TOE is design to protect user and other sensitive data using encryption so that even if a device is physically lost, the data remains protected.
+The functionality provided by the KNOX container enhances the security of user data by providing an additional layer of separation between apps and data while the device is in use.